 School Resource Officers (SROs)

-The School Resource Officer (SRO) program operates as an agreement between the Calgary Police Service, the Calgary Board of Education and the Calgary Catholic School District, the Francosud School Board and the Palliser School Division.
+The School Resource Officer (SRO) program operates as an agreement between the Calgary Police Service, the Calgary Board of Education, the Calgary Catholic School District, the Francosud School Board and the Palliser School Division.

 School Resource Officers are sworn law enforcement officers with the Calgary Police Service who are placed in schools.
 A School Resource Officer generally possesses a background in working with youth and community-based programs.
 The officers provide a visible and positive image of law enforcement.
 They are usually seen as a friend or mentor to students rather than a uniformed officer.
 The officers provide advice and guidance, and can assist in instances of bullying and school violence.